ionic-team/ionic-starter-salesforce/README.md

 $ ionic build ios
 ```

-Substitute ios for android if not on a Mac, but if you can, the ios development toolchain is a lot easier to work with until you need to do anything custom to Android.
+Substitute ios for android, but if you can, the ios development toolchain is a lot easier to work with until you need to do anything custom to Android.

 ## Running in the browser

 Because of the browser's cross-origin restrictions, your Ionic application hosted on your own server (or localhost) will not be able to make API calls directly to the *.salesforce.com domain.
 The solution is to proxy your API calls through your own server.
 You can use your own proxy server or use [ForceServer](https://github.com/ccoenraets/force-server), a simple development server for Force.com.
 It provides two main features:

 - A **Proxy Server** to avoid cross-domain policy issues when invoking Salesforce REST services.
 (The Chatter API supports CORS, but other APIs don’t yet)
 - A **Local Web Server** to (1) serve the OAuth callback URL defined in your Connected App, and (2) serve the whole app during development and avoid cross-domain policy issues when loading files (for example, templates) from the local file system.

 1. Install ForceServer